Oleksii1412/tax-service-app/README.md

 :computer: Second option:
 Start application on your local computer.

-## :clipboard:How to run this application on your local computer
+## :clipboard: How to run this application on your local computer
 In this manual describes main steps for application running.
 It's means you have installed already JDK package, add environment variables, maven etc.